no-ahb/autograder_SAT/README.md

 * Option to **skip missing** from denominator.
 * Copy-ready output: title, `X / Y correct`, wrong list, manual review, notes.
 * PDF parsing with **no external worker/CDN**.
+* Live scorecard: every worksheet shows a color-coded question grid that updates as students upload new attempts.
+* Student analytics dashboard with per-attempt history logs, aggregated progress, and reminders for what is still outstanding.

 ## Quick start